tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/Append Object_intl_en.md

 3. If the request does not contain the `Content-Length` header, the "411 Length Required" error will be returned.
 The error message is as follows:
 You must provide the Content-Length HTTP header.

-For more information about COS error codes or the complete list of error codes, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+For more information about COS error codes or the complete list of error codes, please see Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 ## Sample